rfay/vault-consul-on-kube/README.md

 * Restart/kill <vault-2*> or kill the process
 * <vault-1*> will become active

-Please note that when you do a `kubectl get po -l app=vault` you will only see one of the instances "ready".
-This is because only one can be leader, and that's the one that the load balancer wants to talk to by default.
-The readinessProbe on each determines whether it is the leader.
+Note that if a vault is sealed, its "READY" in `kubectl get po` will be 1/2, meaning that although the logger container is ready, the vault container is not - it's not considered ready until unsealed.